-- November 12, 2024
+- December 3, 2024

 - By: Massey Ferguson Ghana

-- in: Agricultural Machinery, Farm Equipment, Massey Ferguson Tractors
+- in: Agricultural Machinery, Massey Ferguson Tractors

 The worldwide issue of degraded land has a devastating effect on Ghana.
 Ghana has a serious degradation problem since so many people there rely on the country’s natural resources for survival.
 Forest landscape deterioration in Ghana is attributed to a number of factors including mining, infrastructural and urban growth, fuelwood collection, charcoal manufacture, subsistence agriculture, illicit logging, hunting, uncontrolled fire, and animal overgrazing.
 The Degradation of Land Large areas of once-fertile agriculture in Ghana have been turned useless, adding to the country’s diminishing revenue and food supplies.
 As a consequence of land degradation, natural water sources are drying up as a result of extended droughts and sedimentation of water channels, and grasslands, woods, and forests are disappearing.